putitsimply/christian-bible-explained/nahum.md

 ## Big ideas

 Nahum is meant to comfort the oppressed and warn the powerful.
 Its message is that cruelty and injustice might look like they are winning for a while, but they do not get the last word.
-In the [Bible](glossary.md#bible) [^gl_bible]’s storyline, the fall of Nineveh shows that even the biggest empire can fall.
+In the <a href="glossary.md#bible" title="Christian sacred writings: many books and types of writing.">Bible</a>’s storyline, the fall of Nineveh shows that even the biggest empire can fall.

-[^gl_god]: The main divine being in Judaism and Christianity.

-[^gl_bible]: Christian sacred writings: many books and types of writing.

-[^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people.

-[^gl_judah]: The southern kingdom in the Old Testament; capital Jerusalem.

-[^gl_prophet]: A person who speaks messages they believe come from God.